project-oak/oak/README.md

     endpoint at a newly allocated endpoint (host:port).
 The endpoint gets forwarded to the client as part of the scheduling response.
     +   Note up to this point no sensitive data has been exchanged.
-    +   The Oak Client still has not guarantees that the endpoint is in fact running an Oak VM, as the scheduler is itself untrusted.
+    +   The Oak Client still has no guarantees that the endpoint is in fact running an Oak VM, as the scheduler is itself untrusted.
 -   The Oak Client connects to the Oak VM endpoint, and exchanges keys using the [Asylo assertion framework](https://asylo.dev/docs/reference/proto/identity/asylo.identity.v1.html).